-- She is a living kidney donor (her mother has her ‘spare part’) and she is happy to share her experience to raise awareness of the importance (and relative ease) of organ donation.
+- She is a living kidney donor (her mother received her ‘spare part’) and she is happy to share her experience to raise awareness of the importance (and relative ease) of organ donation.

-- She is married with a teenage and young adult son.
+- She is married with two young adult sons and one grandson.

 - She was on a women’s roller-derby team until she realized that she needed to keep her body-parts in-tact!

 - She used to play bass guitar in her son’s kid-band!

 - She enjoys snowboarding, tennis, photography, and riding her motorcycle.

 - She is a former youth soccer coach and was the vice president of a local soccer league.